-ReqView presents structure information about the current document in the left pane, structured table view of the document in the center pane and detailed information about the selected document object in right panes.
+ReqView presents structured information about the project and the current document in the left pane, a structured table view of the document in the center pane, and detailed information about the selected document object in the right panes.

 The Discussion pane shows discussion comments related to the current document object.
-You can toggle it by View > Discussion Pane menu or by CtrlAltD shortcut.
+To toggle it, click View and select Discussion Pane, or press CtrlAltD.

 The Links pane shows traceability links related to the current document object grouped by link type.
-You can toggle it by View > Links Pane menu or by CtrlAltL shortcut.
+To toggle it, click View and select Links Pane, or press CtrlAltL.

-The History pane displays history of changes of the current document object.
-You can toggle it by View > History Pane menu or by CtrlAltH shortcut.
+The History pane shows the history of changes to the current document object.
+To toggle it, click View and select History Pane, or press CtrlAltH.

-The center pane displays the Requirements Table which combines a tree view of the current document structure and a table view with columns displaying additional information for each object.
-The Requirements Table can display following columns:
+The center pane shows the Requirements Table which combines a tree view of the current document structure and a table view with columns displaying additional information for each object.
+The Requirements Table displays the following columns and information:

 When you open a project, the visible columns and their widths are set up for each document according to the Default View saved in the Project File or Project Folder.